Anne Rigney

 Anne Rigney is a contemporary Irish visual artist and sculptor.

 Biography

-Born to parents Rita and Vincent, Anne Rigney is originally from Mount Temple, County Westmeath, but has made Knockcroghery, County Roscommon her home.
+Born to parents Rita and Vincent, Anne Rigney is originally from Mount Temple, County Westmeath, but has made her home in Knockcroghery, County Roscommon.

 Rigney studied at Athlone Institute of Technology, graduating in Art and Design.
 She cofounded professional artists' group Working Artists Roscommon and is a member of Visual Artists Ireland.

 Style of work

 Rigney's work is influenced heavily by the area in which she lives and the rural Irish countryside in general, as well as her personal life experiences.
 The style of work is mainly abstract; the media she uses includes oil paint, watercolour, acrylics, mixed-media and found objects.

 Exhibitions and events

 Public collections

 Rigney's works have been acquired by the following public art collections: